ESMA Releases Report on ESG Risk Disclosure for Funds

-European Securities and Markets Authority (ESMA) releases a report on ESG fund names and fund flows
+European Securities and Markets Authority (ESMA) releases a report on ESG risk disclosure for funds

-European Securities and Markets Authority (ESMA) releases a report on ESG fund names and fund flows
+European Securities and Markets Authority (ESMA) releases a report on ESG risk disclosure for funds

 Since United Nations Global Compact put forward the concept of Environmental, Social and Governance, the financial industry has always been an important driver of the development of ESG, and various types of ESG products have emerged in an endless stream.
 These products serve as a bridge between investors and companies, helping funds to be efficiently allocated to long-term assets.